mchlnix/habitist/README.md

 - Daily and weekly tasks as dailies with streak support
 - Labels as tags
 - Projects as special `p:project_name` tags
+- Subtasks as checklist items

 On the short list:
-- Make Subtasks as checklist items work
 - Make an easy to use program out of it

 Sometime, maybe: